iamdcj/reacts/README.md

-# hooks
+# Hooks
-React hooks learnings.
+Hooks provide an alternative API for managing state in React components.